usgo/online-ratings/README.md

 ## Getting set up with Docker

 ### Mac
-You'll want to install `docker` and `docker-compose`.
+You'll want to install `docker`, `docker-machine`, and `docker-compose`.
 This is easily done with Docker for Mac.

 ### Linux
 Install [docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/)